livegnik/2way-poc-design/02-architecture/managers/00-managers-overview.md

 ## 1. Purpose, context, and scope

-This document gives an implementation-ready overview of every backend manager in 2WAY and explains how they collaborate to satisfy the protocol guarantees laid out in `01-protocol/**` and the other architecture volumes (`02-architecture/00-architecture-overview.md`, `02-architecture/01-component-model.md`, `02-architecture/02-runtime-topologies.md`, and `02-architecture/03-trust-boundaries.md`).
-It does **not** redefine the individual manager contracts; instead it aggregates them, highlights their touch points, and supplies execution ordering, shared invariants, and cross-manager flows that every implementation must preserve.
+This document provides an implementation-ready overview of every backend manager in 2WAY and explains how the manager fabric fits together across responsibilities, invariants, lifecycle dependencies, and shared execution flows.
+It complements the detailed component specifications and the rest of the architecture corpus by aggregating the big-picture guidance needed before diving into the per-manager files.
+It does not redefine the individual contracts; instead it stitches them together so engineers and reviewers can see the system-wide shape and enforce the same fail-closed posture everywhere.

+This specification consumes the protocol contracts defined in:
+* `01-protocol/00-protocol-overview.md`
+* `01-protocol/01-identifiers-and-namespaces.md`
+* `01-protocol/02-object-model.md`
+* `01-protocol/03-serialization-and-envelopes.md`
+* `01-protocol/04-cryptography.md`
+* `01-protocol/05-keys-and-identity.md`
+* `01-protocol/06-access-control-model.md`
+* `01-protocol/07-sync-and-consistency.md`
+* `01-protocol/08-network-transport-requirements.md`
+* `01-protocol/09-errors-and-failure-modes.md`
+* `01-protocol/10-versioning-and-compatibility.md`
+* `01-protocol/11-dos-guard-and-client-puzzles.md`

+Those files remain normative for all behaviors described here.

 If you are building or auditing the backend, start here to understand the manager fabric before diving into the dedicated specifications: